openjs-foundation/cross-project-council/governance/CPC_BOARD_DIRECTOR_EXPECTATIONS.md

 *   Your company is a Platinum member, and you are appointed.
 *   Your company is a Gold or Silver member, and you are elected by the other Gold or Silver members.
-*   You are chosen by the community to fill one of the community seats.
+*   You are chosen by the CPC to fill one of the CPC seats.

 ## Responsibilities of Directors